skuid/skuid-labs/experiments/dataSources/SalesforceREST/readme.md

 # Show MORE Salesforce data in Skuid using REST
-The standard Salesforce datasource allows you to connect to most sObjects and build compelling UI's with that data.
+The standard Salesforce data source type allows you to connect to most sObjects and build compelling UI's with that data.
 However there are some types of data within your org not accessible through the standard Salesforce Datasource.
 Boo....

 Don't worry!
 Salesforce provides a rich array of APIs that provide access to this type of data.
-In Skuid, it's easy to create a REST datasource to retrieve data from these API's and create custom UI's.
+In Skuid, it's easy to create a REST data source to retrieve data from these API's and create custom UIs.

 Examples of this data include: